anselmdk/silverstripe-testmailer/README.md

 1. cd into your document root, and run:
 `git clone git@github.com:titledk/silverstripe-testmailer.git testmailer`
+2. Add this somewhere in your config ´: `Email::set_mailer(new TestMailerToFile);` (make sure it's only activated when in dev mode / or only while you're testing)
-2. Add the testmailer to your `.gitignore` (you don't want it on your live site)
+3. Add the testmailer to your `.gitignore` (you don't want it on your live site)